- slide 1 of 7

 Continue the Lesson

 In conjunction with reading stories, you can continue the lesson by having pictures of animals and their babies posted around the room.
 Providing name labels will help to reinforce what the children have learned.
 Here are some examples of pairs you may want to cover:

 The Enchanted Learning website offers a very comprehensive list of the names of mother and baby animals.
 You can find the URL for the site in the Resources section below.

-Below you will find a matching worksheet which the children can use to demonstrate mastery of the concepts introduced in the lessons.
-You can use this preschool worksheet as a nice compliment to your farm animals lesson plans, zoo lesson plans or lessons about animal habits, or as simply a stand-alone lesson.
+Download a mother and baby animal matching worksheet which the children can use to demonstrate mastery of the concepts introduced in the lessons.
+You can use this preschool worksheet as a nice compliment to your lesson plans, or simply as a stand-alone.